 How Much Is Enough?

 It can be confusing trying to figure out which guidelines to follow (2-7).
 Your safest bet and easiest way to remember is “60-60-60” since the most comprehensive guidelines recommend 120 minutes of moderate to vigorous physical activity per day (60 minutes of structured and 60 minutes of unstructured) and sedentary time no longer than 60 minutes at a time (see Sedentary Behavior).
-Providing 120 mins of activity, however, doesn’t just mean increasing recess or outdoor play time.
-Studies have shown that this does not necessarily increase physical activity for every child.
-For already active kids, more playground time can mean more active play.
-But for some children who typically choose to do more sedentary options they may just be sedentary longer.
+Providing 120 mins of activity, however, doesn’t just mean increasing recess or outdoor play time as this does not necessarily increase physical activity for every child.
+For already active children, more playground time can mean more active play.
+But for some children who typically choose to engage in more sedentary options they may just be sedentary longer.

-A common problem with ensuring your child gets enough physical activity is that he/she is not always in your care.
-If your child is in a day care facility, you can’t assume the teacher is meeting the activity minutes for the day.
-On the contrary, teachers cannot assume the child is achieving his/her physical activity goals at home.
-So it is important to communicate openly with your child’s teacher and together understand the physical activity daily practices of your child.
-Additionally, while teachers promote physical activity in the classroom, as a parent, your role at home is crucial.
-Reinforce fundamental movement skills and provide additional opportunities for physical activity.
+A common problem with ensuring your child gets enough physical activity is that they are in the care of both parents and providers.
+If a child is in a child care facility, one must not assume the teacher is meeting the total physical activity minutes for the day.
+On the other hand, teachers also cannot assume the child is achieving his/her physical activity goals at home.
+So it is important to have open communication between both the provider and caregiver about the child's daily physical activity routine.
+Parents should also reinforce fundamental movement skills children learn in the classroom and provide additional opportunities at home.

 Contrary to popular belief, studies show that children in child care programs are generally NOT active!
 So what does this mean for parents?
 Continuous at-home involvement is the key